Thiobista/CODSOFT/README.md

 By following these steps, you should be able to set up and run web development projects locally on your computer.

-If you want to reach out me:
+If you want to reach out to me:
 LinkedIn:www.linkedin.com/in/thiobistagedefaw

 Email:thiobista0gedefaw@gmail.com